totaloncue/guides/nextjs/nextjs_overview.md

    1. Created by Next.js Team
    1. Auto builds and deploys from git repo branches
-   1. Pages that use SSG witll be auto served from custom Vercel CDN
+   1. Pages that use SSG will be auto served from custom Vercel CDN
-   1. Pages that use SSR and API routes become isolage Serverless Functiions
+   1. Pages that use SSR and API routes become isolate Serverless Functions
    1. Supports:
       1. Custom domains
       1. Environment variables